Leo Baekeland: Invention of Bakelite

 In 1917, Baekeland became a professor by special appointment at Columbia University.

-The Smithsonian contains documents from the County of Westchester Courthouse in White Plains, New York, indicating that he was admitted to U. S. Citizenship on December 16, 1919.
+The Smithsonian has documents from the county courthouse for Westchester County in White Plains, New York, indicating that he was admitted to U. S. Citizenship on December 16, 1919.

 In 1922, after patent litigation favorable to Baekeland, the General Bakelite Co., which he had founded in 1910, along with the Condensite Co. founded by Aylesworth, and the Redmanol Chemical Products Company founded by Lawrence V. Redman, were merged into the Bakelite Corporation.

 The invention of Bakelite marks the beginning of the age of plastics.
 Bakelite was the first plastic invented that retained its shape after being heated.
 Radios, telephones and electrical insulators were made of Bakelite because of its excellent electrical insulation and heat-resistance.
 Soon, its applications spread to most branches of industry.